Skip to content

 Prescribed burning to maintain quail habitat benefits many habitats, including longleaf pine savannas.
 Photo by Brady Beck.

 The Eastern indigo snake uses both the uplands and the wetlands within the longleaf landscape.
-Photo by Ben Stengenga.
+Photo by Ben Stegenga.

 The Eastern indigo snake uses both the uplands and the wetlands within the longleaf landscape.
-Photo by Ben Stengenga.
+Photo by Ben Stegenga.

 An eastern bluebird feeds young in its charred stump nest cavity.
 Photo by Brady Beck.